-Immediately following the storm, Tulane President Scott Cowen emerged as one of the few civic leaders in the city to serve as a leader in the recovery.
+Immediately following Hurricane Katrina in 2006, Tulane President Scott Cowen emerged as one of the few civic leaders in the city to serve as a leader in the recovery.
 He quickly realized the unique opportunity that New Orleans had to transform its public schools, rather than returning to the old way of running schools.
 President Cowen recognized that the University’s long-term survival depended on the revival of the entire city, and that without a strong K-12 education system the city would never become a true urban center with economic development opportunities for its citizens.
 In December 2006, his commitment and passion were recognized by one of the University’s trustees who presented him with a generous grant to create the infrastructure to leverage Tulane’s resources for the transformation of public education.

 Named in his honor, the Cowen Institute for Public Education Initiatives (commonly called the “Cowen Institute”) opened its doors in March 2007.
 The Cowen Institute is a unique entity that takes Tulane University beyond the typical framework of higher education institutions that interact with K-12 public education systems through Schools of Education or Public Policy.
 Using a multidisciplinary approach, the Cowen Institute is pioneering a new model for the role of universities to play in public schooling systems.
 The Cowen Institute aspires to be the premier university-based entity where individuals and communities learn about best practices for programs, partnerships, and policies for transforming K-12 public school systems.